lbrito1/sane-blog-builder/README.md

 * Has stupid emojis 🎨 (okay that's just your browser);
 * That's about it.

+## Development

+The `master` branch is used only to show content in Github pages.
+Check out the `development` branch for the actual input files.

 ## Deployment instructions

 There's a [convenience script](deploy.sh) for Github Pages deployment.